c9/templates/ws-android/files/workspace/README.md

 1. check the folder called "Start-here" for other abilities

+1. For live updates check the Github Repository at [https://github.com/hpssjellis/online-android-sdk-cloud9-live-update](https://github.com/hpssjellis/online-android-sdk-cloud9-live-update) or find the file called a07-live-update-WARNING.sh in the start-here folder.

-Enjoy your ability to make Android Apps online!
+Enjoy making Android Apps online!

 By Jeremy Ellis